direktiv/function-builder/docs/README.md

 **2. swagger.yaml**

 This file is the configuration file for the service and the configuration options will be explained in this documentation.
+An example can be seen [here](examples/bash/v1.0.0/swagger.yaml).

 **3. run.sh**